macaburguera/WeVibeMLops/reports/README.md

 >
 > Answer:

---- question 7 fill here
+---

-used pytest.
-14 tests, three for data, five for model, three for train, two for the api, an additional for  model speed

-We have implemented a total of total tests on the most crucial parts of our model:

-- Three tests for the data processing code, checking that the images are preprocessed step by step as specified, that the albumentations transformations are valid and the data is correctly split.
+- Three tests for the data processing code, checking that the images are preprocessed and split correctly, and with valid transformations.
-- Five tests for just the model architecture, checking its initialization, forward pass, reaction to invalid inputs, validity of parameters and correct backbone loading.
-We focused most here as we consider it is the most difficult part to detect failures, as they may not "appear" while running the code but rather lead directly to poor results coming from mistakes in this architecture.
+- Five tests for the model architecture, checking its initialization, forward pass, reaction to invalid inputs, parameters and resnet loading.
+We focused here as it is the most difficult part to detect failures.
-- Three tests for the train script, to verify its initialization, the dataset loading operation and the complete train loop.
-We used the "local" variant (without wandb) to ease up the test and go straight to the key parts.
+- Three tests for the train script, to verify its initialization, dataset loading and train loop.
-- Two tests for the API, checking its robustness against different inputs.
+- Two tests for the API, checking robustness against different inputs.

 Additionally we implemented a performance test of the model, to ensure that inference takes a reasonable time.
-We established 5 seconds as a limit, and it is correctly working.

 ---